ferparra/My-Readwise/pages/Estimation Has Been Offi... (highlights).md

 	  3/n
 	- 4. If you complete the sprint goal early, and no other refactoring is required to maximise quality, you can pull in another story

-	  Slicing stories this way enables you to count them rather than need an arbitrary abstraction like story points.
+	  Slicing stories this way enables you to count them rather than need an arbitrary abstraction like [[story points]].
 	  4/n
 	- Also, stories which add functionality to the product (and value to customers) is a currency both biz folks and devs alike understand.
 And will invariably be a more reliable predictor of capacity than SPs (calculate past 6 sprints' Coefficient of Variance for both to confirm).
 	  5/5